sentinelcore/sentinel-dashboard/README.md

 # sentinelcore

 ## Overview
-SentinelCore is a Python project designed to provide a robust framework for [insert project purpose or functionality here].
-It aims to [insert goals or objectives of the project].
+SentinelCore is a Python project designed to provide a robust framework for iykyk
 ## Installation
 To install the required dependencies, run the following command: